Last updated on March 9th, 2022

 After you’ve seen the tragic result, pay a visit to the volcano responsible for all the mess.
 The drive up to the Matavanu Crater is a very bumpy one.
 You’ll know you’ve finally made it when Da Craterman opens the gate.
 This living legend is the crater’s unofficial caretaker and he’s made it his life’s mission to preserve this unique spot.
 Da Craterman has his own version of the English language, but you’ll learn this firsthand as you figure out what all the small signs he’s put up really mean.
 The views from up here are sensational, and you’ll probably be the only ones here.
 A short hike will finally bring you to the crater’s rim, now overgrown with thick vegetation and adorned by lovely songbirds.
 It’s a peaceful spot but who knows when the volcano will wake up again?
 Here’s what it looks and sounds like up here.

 Also known as Ole Moe Falls, the Afu Aau Falls splash from the thick rainforest into a deep swimming pool.
-Go for a swim and enjoy the sounds of water gently trickling from the moss covered rocks and of birds enjoying another day in paradise.
+Go for a swim and enjoy the sounds of water gently trickling from the moss-covered rocks and of birds enjoying another day in paradise.
 It’s also a good spot for a picnic and for those who like to practice their backflips.

 Savaii is actually the best place in Samoa for scuba diving at the moment.
-The reef is quite interesting, with underwater volcanic activity that created canyons, boulders, and chasms that you have to negotiate your way through.
+The reef is quite interesting, having undergone underwater volcanic activity that has created canyons, boulders, and chasms that you have to negotiate your way through.
 Book a spot with Dive Savaii for some seriously rewarding and long dives.
 I encountered stingrays hiding in the ocean floor, freakishly looking lionfish and lots of sea turtles from really up close.
 An added bonus was the wreck of the John Williams V, a missionary boat that sailed from Apia to Savaii over Christmas and mistakenly crashed into the reef.

 The beaches around the village of Manase are among the prettiest beaches in Samoa and there’s hardly anyone around.
-With plenty of family operated beach fale accommodations to choose from, this is the place to base yourself in Savaii for a few days.
-When you’re not catching up on your holiday reading list, scout the beach for sea turtles that love to come close to feed off the sea grass.
+With plenty of family-operated beach fale accommodations to choose from, this is the place to base yourself in Savaii for a few days.
+When you’re not catching up on your holiday reading list, scout the beach for sea turtles that love to come close to feed off the seagrass.
 If you want a more strenuous activity, hit the water and try to keep up with them.
 They might be turtles alright, but they can swim like Usain Bolt sprints 100 meters!